 The federal American Rescue Plan Act (ARPA) allocated funds to Connecticut to support the operations of child care programs and businesses to help stabilize the field.
-OEC is distributing these funds to all licensed and license-exempt DCEX programs through an application process.
+OEC has been distributing these funds to all licensed and license-exempt DCEX programs.

 - A licensed family child care home (DCFH), group home (DCGH), center (DCCC), or license-exempt center-based or school-based program eligible to receive C4K benefits (DCEX); and

-If I am a family child care provider and I do not currently have children enrolled, am I eligible to apply for the Child Care Program Stabilization Funding?
+If I am a child care provider and I do not currently have children enrolled, am I eligible to apply for the second round of Child Care Program Stabilization Funding?

 Yes, but you must open and be serving children within 30 days of submission of your application.
-If you need assistance on efforts to help increase enrollment, you can call the Women’s Business Development Council at 203-751-9550 x113 or email@example.com.
+If you need assistance on efforts to help increase enrollment, you can call the Women’s Business Development Council at 203-751-9550 ext.
+113 or email email@example.com.

-Are programs that are faith-based tax-exempt eligible to apply for these funds?
+Are programs that are faith-based tax-exempt eligible to apply for the second round of funding?

 Can I apply if I have a pending application for a CT child care license?